 In global education, we often talk about international cuisine and how food can connect people across cultures and different backgrounds.
 Special dishes are closely tied to cultural identities, and the spices that help create those dishes are no different.
 Having your students learn about spices and herbs from around the world can give them glimpses into various traditions and experiences.
 This is also an excellent way for you and your students to share your culture through dishes you cook at home and what spices are on your shelves.

-Below we outline three different spices for you to learn about as a starting point, and then we offer activity ideas, ways to make global connections, and how to integrate the Sustainable Development Goals (SDGs).
+Below we outline three different spices for you to learn about as a starting point, and then we offer activity ideas, and ways to make global connections.
 This will be a fun global exploration for you and your students as you learn about spices and each other!

 Country/region of origin: native to Southern India, now most commonly grown in India, Sri Lanka, and Guatemala